-Landfills are engineered pits that have a controlled decomposition process where microbes break down waste and produce methane, carbon dioxide, and leachate.
+Landfills are engineered pits that have a controlled decomposition process where anaerobic microbes break down waste and produce methane, carbon dioxide, and leachate.
 Leachate is a highly toxic, evolving liquid formed by waste decomposition and water infiltration.
-It mainly consists of dissolved organic matter, heavy metals, inorganic salts, and chemicals like ammonia and xenobiotic compounds.
+It mainly consists of dissolved organic matter, heavy metals, inorganic salts, xenobiotic compounds (those not expected to be found in living organisms) and chemicals like ammonia.
 Landfills are designed to contain and isolate waste through layered structures, including liners, drainage systems, and gas collection infrastructure.
-The bottom layer consists of clay to prevent leakage of chemicals, causing ground pollution.
+The bottom layer consists of clay to prevent the leakage of chemicals which would cause groundwater pollution.
 Above this is a drainage system that collects leachate from leaking past the bottom layer.
 The upper part of the landfill contains perforated pipes to help collect the leachate.
 The third layer consists of a gas collection system with extraction pipes, which collect methane that contributes to global warming.
-This gas is trapped and transported to be used for energy collection.
+In a properly functioning landfill, the gas is trapped and transported to be used for energy collection.
 The fourth layer is where the waste is stored and compacted.